Exonerations of imprisoned men in Washington and their 275 ‘lost years’

 5. False Confessions: 12% (source)

-Some cases have multiple factors that contribute to a wrongful conviction.
+Some cases had multiple factors that contributed to a wrongful conviction.

 How many innocent people are in Washington’s prisons today?

 A national organization called the Innocence Project points to studies that estimate between 2.3% and 5% of people in prisons in the United States are innocent.
-(This organization has a local affiliate, the Washington Innocence Project.)
+(The Innocence Project has a local affiliate, the Washington Innocence Project.)

 If we assume that only 1% of prisoners in Washington are innocent, and we apply that to our current prison population of 12,987 people, then 130 innocent people are wrongfully behind bars today in Washington.
 If we assume that imprisoned men and women are equally likely to be innocent, that would mean 122 men and 8 women are unjustly incarcerated in our state prison system today.